mercantile/formik-material-ui/docs/docs/guide/getting-started.md

 import { AdapterDateFns } from '@mui/x-date-pickers/AdapterDateFns'; // Depending on the library you picked
 import { LocalizationProvider } from '@mui/x-date-pickers/LocalizationProvider';
 import { Formik, Form, Field } from 'formik';
-import { DatePicker, DateTimePicker, TimePicker } from 'formik-mui-lab';
+import { DatePicker, DateTimePicker, TimePicker } from 'formik-mui-x';
 import * as React from 'react';

 function App() {